 legacy & lore

-Ensconced in St. Petersburg tucked far away from fields lain fallow and harsh Russian winters, the Romanovs existed in a cycle of masquerade balls and elegant ballets.
+Ensconced in St. Petersburg tucked far away from fields lain fallow by harsh Russian winters, the Romanovs existed in a cycle of masquerade balls and elegant ballets.
 Upon coronation, the Tsar would hold God's will in his right hand and declare his commands heavenly ordained—a mixta persona.

 And yet, placed upon such a lofty pedestal, where were the Romanovs to go but toppling over the edge?
 A red storm stole the palace, the family, the centuries-old legacy in one sharp blow.